auth0/docs/articles/quickstart/native/flutter/interactive.md

 ::::checkpoint
 :::checkpoint-default
 Add a button to your app that calls `logout` and logs the user out of your application.
-When you click it, verify that your Flutter app redirects you logout page and back again, and that you are no longer logged in to your application.
+When you click it, verify that your Flutter app redirects you to the logout endpoint and back again and that you are no longer logged in to your application.
 :::

 :::checkpoint-failure
-If your application did not logout successfully:
+If your application did not log out successfully:
 * Ensure the Allowed Logout URLs are set properly
 * Verify you saved your changes after entering your URLs

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
 :::
 ::::

-## Show user profile information